-The Agency is proposing to develop an escrow process to be activated in situations where an Approved Vendor is very likely not going to pass through promised incentive payments to customers.
-An outline of the Agency's proposal is provided here, and the Agency encourages comments on all aspects of the proposal.
+The Agency intendsis proposing to develop an escrow process to be activated in situations where an Approved Vendor is very likely not going to pass through promised incentive payments to customers.
+An outline of the Agency's planproposal is provided here, and the Agency intends to fully develop the initiative after Commission approval of the Long-Term Plan.
+The escrow process would address a different situation and benefit a different set of customers than the REC adder for stranded projects.
+The escrow process would complement the restitution program (see Section 9.9) by hopefully reducing the number of customers who ultimately seek a restitution payment.encourages comments on all aspects of the proposal.

 Funding: The Agency proposes that the necessary administrative costs would be paid out of the general RPS collections fund held by the public utilities.
-The Agency proposes that either the Program Administrator or a third-party professional escrow service act as the escrow agent.
+The Agency intends to useproposes that either the Program Administrator or a third-party professional escrow service act as the escrow agent.
+If the escrow process is implemented for an Approved Vendor that is suspended from the Program, repayment of escrow fees may be considered as a requirement for re-entry.
+In addition, the Program Administrator may condition re-entry on the Approved Vendor no longer making offers that include a lump-sum REC payment pass-through.

-Activation of Escrow Process: The escrow process would be activated when all of the following requirements have been met:
+Activation of Escrow Process: The escrow process would be activated when there is a high likelihood thatall of the following requirements have been met: